NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 SL_API bool slSetTag(Resource* resource, BufferType tag, uint32_t id = 0, const Extent* extent = nullptr);
 ```

-Resource state can be provided by the host or if not SL will use internal tracking.
+Resource state can be provided by the host or, if not, SL will use internal tracking.
 Here is an example:

 ```cpp
 // Host providing native D3D12 resource state